paulmillr/micro-eth-signer/README.md

 - 🔻 Tree-shaking-friendly: use only what's necessary, other code won't be included
 - 🔍 Reliable: 150MB of test vectors from EIPs, ethers and viem
 - ✍️ Create, sign and decode transactions using human-readable hints
-- 🌍 Fetch historical transactions and token balances from an archive node
+- 🌍 Fetch balances and history from an archive node
 - 🆎 Call smart contracts: Chainlink and Uniswap APIs are included
 - 🦺 Typescript-friendly ABI, RLP and SSZ decoding
 - 🪶 1200 lines for core functionality